MEDICAL RESEARCH & PRACTICES

 All funding decisions are made at the discretion of the Board of Directors in alignment with the intent of our founders.

-This list of projects provides illustration of previously funded projects and does not reflect the Foundation’s annual funding capacity.
+These projects illustrate recent research interests but does not reflect the Foundation’s annual medical research funding capacity.

 2025